ghlin/node-ygocore/README.md

   engine.registerScript(name, content);
 }

-// 3. initialize the engine
-engine.initializeEngine();

-// 4. create a duel instance
+// 3. create a duel instance
 const duel = engine.createDuel(0 /* any random seed */);

-// 5. where are the duelists?
+// 4. where are the duelists?
 engine.setPlayerInfo(duel, { player: 0, lp: 8000, start: 5, draw: 1 });
 engine.setPlayerInfo(duel, { player: 1, lp: 8000, start: 5, draw: 1 });

-// 6. and setup their decks
+// 5. and setup their decks
 for (const playerId of [0, 1]) {
   for (const code of players[playerId].deck.main) {
     engine.newStartupCardMain(duel, playerId, code);